ammarlakis/astrolabe-server/ARCHITECTURE.md

 ## Overview

-Astrolabe is designed as a lightweight, efficient Kubernetes state server that maintains an in-memory graph of cluster resources and their relationships.
-It replaces the need for the Grafana datasource plugin to directly query the Kubernetes API, providing better performance, lower cluster load, and richer relationship data.
+Astrolabe is a lightweight, efficient Kubernetes state server that maintains an in-memory graph of cluster resources and their relationships, reflecting the current state of a cluster.

 ## Core Components